vjaykrsna/ragbot/README.md

 ## Configuration

-All application settings are managed through the `AppSettings` class in `src/core/settings.py`.
-This class uses `pydantic-settings` to load configuration from a `.env` file and environment variables.
+All application settings are managed through dataclasses in the `src/config` directory.
+The `AppSettings` class in `src/config/settings.py` is the root settings object.
+The settings are loaded from a `.env` file and environment variables.

 To configure the application, create a `.env` file in the root of the project and add the required environment variables.
 See `.env.example` for a template.